ARpatterns/declare/GeolocatedRemark/README.md

 ### Runtime Context

-The `do:setValue` expression is accessing variables from the runtime context of the current AR session.
+The `do:setText` expression is accessing variables from the runtime context of the current AR session.
 A full context is stored as a snapshot in [context.json](context.json).
 The location data as excerpt:

 ```json
   ...